ABC Books

 Inclusion

 A generation ago, few classrooms included students with disabilities.
-That all changed, however, with the passage of the Individuals with Disabilities Education Act (IDEA).
-So, how are schools today doing with the challenge of including all students in the regular classroom?
+That all changed, however, with the passage of IDEA.
+How are schools meeting the challenge of including all students in the regular classroom?

 Interest Fairs

 More flexible than a Science Fair or a Social Studies Fair, an "Interest Fair" taps all subjects and students' interests.
-Whatever their ages, students have their talks ready and are prepared to answer questions on Interest Fair Night.
+Whatever their ages, students are ready to share interests and answer questions on Interest Fair Night.

 The "Jigsaw" Technique

-The "jigsaw" cooperative learning strategy helps students create their own learning.
-Each member of a group works to master a segment of information; when group members come back together, they "piece together" a clear picture of the topic at hand.
+In "jigsaw" cooperative learning, each student works to master a segment of information; then group members share information to "piece together" a clear picture of the topic at hand.

 Journal Writing